Skip to main content

 This level of detail reveals that the cognitive effects of testosterone are not uniform across all domains.
 The pronounced impact on memory and attention in this metabolically compromised group highlights the targeted nature of its effects.

-The lack of a significant change in in this particular study also underscores the complexity of the issue and the need for further research to delineate the precise mechanisms and contexts in which testosterone optimization yields the most profound cognitive benefits.
+The lack of a significant change in executive function in this particular study also underscores the complexity of the issue and the need for further research to delineate the precise mechanisms and contexts in which testosterone optimization yields the most profound cognitive benefits.
 The evidence points toward a model where testosterone acts as a systemic regulator, whose cognitive effects are realized through its integrated influence on inflammation, metabolism, and neural signaling.

 References